tylerlong/hello-async/redux-react-hooks/README.md

 - React component contains business logic, bad for reusing.
 It's not obvious in this demo, but imagine we need to fetch data from server asynchronously.
 - It forces you to duplicate this logic anywhere you want to show a notification.
+- Fails if component is unmounted.
+- Less code and faster than class-based component
+- No `connect` required

 ## Notes